-What to do if you are having difficulty paying your rent.
+What to do if you are having problems paying rent.

-If you fall into arrears with your council rent, contact your local housing office immediately.
+If you have problems paying rent and fall into arrears with your council rent, contact your local housing office immediately.
 They will provide help and advice which includes:

 - giving confidential help and advice